angulardart/site-angulardart/src/angular/guide/template-syntax.md

 ```

 The target name is always the name of a property, even when it appears to be the name of something else.
-You may see `src` and think it's the name of an attribute.
+You might see `src` and think it's the name of an attribute.
 It's not; it's the name of an image element property.

-Element properties may be the more common targets,
+Element properties might be the more common targets,
 but Angular looks first to see if the name is a property of a known directive,
 as it is in the following example: